victorshkoda/vue-to-top-button/README.md

-# vue-to-top-button
+# vue-to-top-button plugin

-A simple customizable go-to-top button.
-Directive & mixin for Vue or Nuxt projects.
+A simple custom plugin for Vue and Nuxt projects that embeds a to-top button on a page with a lot of customization.

 ## Installation